ryancarters/ryancarters.github.io/index.md

-## Welcome to my Personal Page
+## Welcome to My Personal Page

 Hello, I am Ryan Carters!

-Formerly a Machine Learning Engineer at a FAANG company, I have a PhD in Machine Learning.
+Formerly a Machine Learning Engineer at a FAANG company, I have a Ph.D. in Machine Learning.
 I am currently working full-time at a startup, parenting, and actively writing about data science.

-I share my data science journey, insights and lessons learned from my real world experience at Medium.com.
+I share my data science journey, insights and lessons learned from my real-world experience at Medium.com.
  - Visit my Medium page: [medium.com/@RyanCarters](http://medium.com/@ryancarters).

-I also share free tutorials on machine learning, cloud computing and data privacy.
+I also share free tutorials on machine learning, cloud computing, and data privacy.
  - Subscribe below to be notified:

 <!-- Begin Mailchimp Signup Form -->